SumComp: Coding for Digital Over-the-Air Computation via the Ring of Integers: Conclusions

-where $s=\sum_{k=1}^Ks_k$.
-Under the assumption of a uniform distribution over the induced constellation points, i.e., $\Pr[s=j_1] = 1/M_1$ and $\Pr[s=j_2] = \frac{1}{M_2}$\footnote{This is the marginal probability distribution for both the real and the imaginary axes.
-Since the joint distribution is uniform, then its marginal also becomes uniform.}, Then for the conditional probability $\mathbb{E}[e_1|s=j]$ and $\mathbb{E}[e_1|s=j]$, we have
+where $s_1$ and $s_2$ denote the real and imaginary coordinate indices of the noiseless aggregate constellation point, respectively.
+Under the assumption of a uniform distribution over the induced aggregate constellation points, we have $\Pr[s_1=j_1]=1/M_1$ and $\Pr[s_2=j_2]=1/M_2$\footnote{This is the marginal probability distribution for the real and imaginary axes.
+Since the joint distribution is uniform, its marginals are also uniform.}.